JudeRosario/FC-jQuery-Docs/The_Basics.md

                renderer: “javascript”
          });

-Similarly you can copy paste a hard-coded JSON HTML strings to this function.
+Similarly you can copy paste a hard-coded JSON HTML string to this function.

 	$("#chartContainer").insertFusionCharts({
                swfUrl: "FusionCharts/Column3D.swf",